absolutepraya/ethack-tk2-web/README.md

 1. The messaging service doesn't properly sanitize the input.
 2. Jinja2 templates can execute Python code under certain conditions.
 3. The admin page contains the flag, but how can you access it without directly visiting the page?
+4. The application blocks the dot character ('.'), so you must use bracket notation (e.g. foo['bar']) instead of dot notation.

 ## Solution